 In 2017 Christine was honoured with the Leader Effecting Change Award from Women in Business Gold Coast awards, for her work as President of the Queensland Law Society.

 Christine has extensive board experience.
-In addition to her positions with QLS Council, Christine currently sits on the QLS Specialist Accreditation Board and has experience on the Lexon Insurance Board and as Director of the Law Council of Australia in 2017.
+In addition to her positions with QLS Council, Christine served on the QLS Specialist Accreditation Board; Lexon Insurance Board and as Director of the Law Council of Australia in 2017.
+Christine maintains a role on the Law Council of Australia, serving on the Legal Practice Executive Committee.

 Christine is a sought after author and seminar presenter having written numerous papers, presentations and articles relating to her specialist field of Inheritance Law.
 Queensland Law Society Proctor Magazine - Christine writes a regular column on succession law for the QLS professional body magazine Proctor, circulated amongst its 13000 members.
 Christine previously held the position of General Editor Retirement & Estate Planning Bulletin.
 REP is a specialist publication, produced by LexisNexis, providing succession and estate planning professionals the latest developments in all matters concerning retirement and estate planning.
 She drove the content development of the newsletter and acted as chief participant and thought leader in informing and communicating the latest developments, relevant to the retirement and estate planning industry in Australia.